tommyblue/favolotto/README.md

   Subdevice #0: subdevice #0
 ```

-Copy an mp3 file to the Rpi and check it works with `mpg321 file.mp3`.
+Copy an mp3 file to the Rpi and check it works with `mpg321 file.mp3` (`sudo apt install mpg321` if it is not available).
 If you don't hear anything, check the volume with `alsamixer` (use `m` to mute/unmute channels).

 ### NFC (WIP)